adutta/howtobuild_OpenCVCUDA_cpp/README.md

 2. Add opencv\bin to your path (has all the dlls)

 # Setting Up Visual Studio Project
 This part will be very similar to what OpenCV's documentation has.
 Link to 2.4 documentation in the reference section below.
+I use the local method here, but you can use the global method if you wish.

 1. Build for 64 bit only
 2. Include debug and release libs that you require